The Chinese University of Hong Kong

 The Chinese University of Hong Kong Library

-The Chinese University of Hong Kong Library (CUHK Library) is one of the major academic research libraries in East Asia, attracting students and scholars alike to its rich and extensive digital, print and special collections.
-It comprises the University Library and six other libraries: the Elisabeth Luce Moore Library at Chung Chi College, the Ch’ien Mu Library at New Asia College, the Wu Chung Library at United College, the Li Ping Medical Library at the teaching hospital in Shatin, the Architecture Library and the Lee Quo Wei Law Library.
+The Chinese University of Hong Kong Library (CUHK Library) is one of the major academic research libraries in East Asia, attracting students and scholars to its rich and extensive print, online and special collections.
+It comprises the University Library and six other Libraries – the Elisabeth Luce Moore Library at Chung Chi College, the Ch’ien Mu Library at New Asia College, the Wu Chung Library at United College, the Li Ping Medical Library at the teaching hospital in Shatin, the Architecture Library and the Lee Quo Wei Law Library.

-With over 4.8 million electronic books, more than 150,000 electronic journal subscriptions, 900 plus databases and 2.7 million print volumes, CUHK Library welcomes around 2.3 million visits per year.
-Its collections reflect CUHK’s bilingual and multicultural environment.
-Access to the electronic collections and searching of library resources (LibrarySearch) is from the Library’s website at www.lib.cuhk.edu.hk.
-Books can be borrowed from any of the libraries within the system, and, as the Library is part of the Hong Kong Academic Library Link (HKALL) system, students can also borrow from the libraries of any of Hong Kong’s seven other University Grants Committee funded universities.
+With over 2.7 million print volumes, 4.8 million online books, more than 180,000 journal subscriptions and 931 databases, the Library welcomes over a million visits per year.
+Collections reflect CUHK’s bilingual and multicultural environment.
+Access to the electronic collections and searching of library resources (LibrarySearch) is from our website at http://www.lib.cuhk.edu.hk.
+Books can be borrowed from any of the Libraries, and as part of Hong Kong Academic Library Link (HKALL) students can also use books from the seven other university libraries in Hong Kong.

-In addition to a roving help team, librarians are on hand to offer specialist support in person or via email or phone, and Library orientation sessions are organised for new students at the beginning of each academic year.
-Workshops are held throughout the year to help students to effectively find, use and apply the information they need.
-Information guides and news about the libraries are available on the Library website.
+In addition to a roving help team, librarians offer specialist support in person, via chat, email or phone, and library orientation sessions are organised for new students at the beginning of each academic year.
+Workshops, both online and in-person are held throughout the year, so that students can find, use and apply the information they need effectively.
+Information guides and news about all of the Libraries are available on the Library website.

-Using the CUHK Library in person, or via the Web is a key component of success for the University’s students.
-We look forward to welcoming you to the Library soon!
+Using the library and our resources in person or on the web is a key factor in success at University.
+We look forward to welcoming you to the Library!

 Computer and Network Facilities